 The ship has an inertial navigation system for safe navigation and determination of motion parameters.
-The system ensures the accuracy of onboard weapons by providing guidance during long underwater operations.
+The system ensures the accuracy of on-board weapons by providing guidance during long underwater operations.
 The countermeasures are provided by the electronic support measures (ESM) system, radar warning receiver and direction finder.

-Propulsion and power of the Russian subs
+Propulsion and power

-The submarine’s propulsion system integrates two diesel generators, a main electric propulsion motor, two air independent propulsion (AIP) systems and a single shaft driving on a skewed seven-bladed propeller.
+The submarine’s propulsion system integrates two diesel generators, a main electric propulsion motor, two air-independent propulsion (AIP) systems and a single shaft driving on a skewed seven-bladed propeller.